ties/home-assistant.io/source/_components/buienradar.markdown

 This platform is an alternative to the [`buienradar`](/components/sensor.buienradar/) sensor.
 The weather platform is easier to configure but less customizable.

+The radar image from Buienradar is also available using the ['buienradar camera'](/compponents/camera.buienradar/).
+This needs to be configured independently from the weather platform.

 </div>